dib-lab/2020-paper-sourmash-gather/manuscript.md

 that "cover" the known k-mers in a metagenome.
 We implement a greedy approximate solution using  _FracMinHash_ sketches, and evaluate its accuracy in taxonomic assignment using a CAMI community benchmark.
-Finally, we show that genomes in the minimum set cover can be used for accurate read mapping. sourmash is available as open source under the
+Finally, we show that the minimum set cover can be used to guide the select of reference genomes for read mapping. sourmash is available as open source under the
 BSD 3-Clause license at github.com/dib-lab/sourmash/.

 # Introduction

-Shotgun metagenomics samples the DNA sequence content of microbial communities.
+Shotgun DNA sequencing of microbial communities is an important technique for studying host-associated and environmental microbiomes.
+By sampling the DNA sequence content of microbial communities, shotgun metagenomics enables the taxonomic and functional characterization of microbiomes [@doi:10.1038/s41586-019-1238-8].
+However, this characterization relies critically on the methods and databases used to interpret the sequencing data [@doi:10.1038/d41586-019-01654-0].

+Metagenome function and taxonomy is typically inferred from available reference genomes and gene catalogs, via direct genomic alignment [@doi:10.7554/eLife.65088,@doi:10.1186/s13062-018-0208-7], large-scale protein search
+[@doi:10.1093/bioinformatics/btab184, @doi:10.1093/nar/gky1085], or
+k-mer matches
+[@doi:10.1186/s13059-019-1891-0, @doi:10.1038/ncomms11257].
+For many
-Compositional analysis of shotgun metagenome samples has the goal of identifying what functions and taxonomic units are present in the data.
-Function and taxonomy is typically inferred from available reference genomes and gene catalogs, via direct genomic alignment (cite biobakery, MEGAN-LR), gene search (cite mmseqs, eggnog etc.), or k-mer matches (Kraken).
-For many of these methods, the substantial increase in the number of available reference genomes (1.1m in GenBank as of XYZ) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze.
+of these methods, the substantial increase in the number of available reference genomes (1.1m in GenBank as of DATE) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@doi:10.7554/eLife.65088].

 Here, we describe a lightweight and scalable approach to compositional analysis of shotgun metagenome data based on finding the minimum set of reference genomes that accounts for all known k-mers in a metagenome.
-We use a mod-hash basd sketching approach for k-mers to scale to using currently available reference genomes.
+We use a mod-hash based sketching approach for k-mers to reduce memory requirements, and implement a polynomial-time greedy approximation algorithm for the minimum set analysis.

 Our approach tackles the selection of appropriate reference genomes for downstream analysis and provides a computationally efficient method for taxonomic classification of metagenome data.
-Our implementation in the `sourmash` software can make use of all currently available microbial genomes.
+Our implementation in the open source `sourmash` software works with reference databases containing a million or more microbial genomes and supports multiple taxonomies and private databases.

 <!--